-Becky Nicolaides and James Zarsadiaz, published last year in the Journal of Urban History.
-Entitled “Design Assimilation in Suburbia: Asian Americans, Built Landscapes, and Suburban Advantage in Los Angeles’s San Gabriel Valley since 1970,” this piece breaks new ground in its detailed exploration of the ways in which Asian Americans of wealth seek to embrace Anglo-associated landscapes as a measure of acceptance and status.
+Becky Nicolaides and James Zarsadiaz, “Design Assimilation in Suburbia: Asian Americans, Built Landscapes, and Suburban Advantage in Los Angeles’s San Gabriel Valley since 1970,” Journal of Urban History 43:2 (2017), 332-371. read more

 Janet Ore, "Mobile Home Syndrome: Engineered Woods and the Making of a New Domestic Ecology in the Post–WW II Era," Technology and Culture 52:2 (April 2011): 260-286.